FadingWinds/Fadingwinds.github.io/hexo/source/_posts/Notes-for-Python-3.md

 - The time complexity for `sort()` is O(nlogn).

+#### Differences Between Python 2 and 3

+- Calculation of integer is different.
+In python 2, sometimes need to use "2.0" instead of "2" to get correct answers.
+- Print, of course.

 ****

 ### Useful Packages

 #### Package List

+- Default packages: csv, math, re, ...
 - *"nltk"* is a useful package for natural language processing.
 The functions include tokenize (divide a sentence into words), strip stop words and punctuations, lemmatize (convert different forms of a word into one, e.g. run, ran, running, runs → run).
 - The famous *"sklearn"*.